NZMSA/2017-AdvTraining/Day 1/1.3. LUIS integration/README.md

 ```

-In you LuisDialog.js file you will need the following:
+In your LuisDialog.js file you will need the following:

 ```js